 The attacks of 11 September 2001 sparked a wide wave of counterterrorist legislation.
 Most countries passed new counterterrorist measure during the first decade of the new millennium, supported by pressures from the United States and the United Nations Security Council, which only three weeks after the attacks passed Resolution 1373, calling on all countries to adopt measures for fighting terrorist threats.
 However, counterterrorist legislation is by no means a new phenomenon.
 As early as the eighteenth century (and perhaps even before that), European countries and their colonies began passing counterterrorist laws.
 While most of these early laws did not use the term "terrorism" itself, they nevertheless targeted acts that today many scholars would call terrorism.
-During the second half of the twentieth century, the number of laws and legislating countries grew substantially, and by the 1990s the number of new nation-level laws has reached an average of about forty laws per year.8
+During the second half of the twentieth century, the number of laws and legislating countries grew substantially, and by the 1990s the number of new nation-level laws has reached an average of about forty laws per year.

-Much of the critique directed toward counterterrorist legislation in recent years has focused on its presumed harmful effects for civil liberties.9 Empirical case studies, most of them looking at post-9/11 legislation in Western nations, seem to support the notion that counterterrorist legislation is harmful to states' respect for civil liberties.
+Much of the critique directed toward counterterrorist legislation in recent years has focused on its presumed harmful effects for civil liberties.
+Empirical case studies, most of them looking at post-9/11 legislation in Western nations, seem to support the notion that counterterrorist legislation is harmful to states' respect for civil liberties.
 In North America, many scholars have looked at the United States and argued that the USA PATRIOT Act and subsequent counterterrorist laws have been harmful to the United States's respect for various civil liberties, including the rights to privacy, free speech, free assembly, and free movement.
-10 Similarly, Adelman 11 criticized the Canadian government for adopting excessive counterterrorist legislation after 9/11, which breached individuals' rights in favor of security concerns, despite a very low level of risk.
-Others have highlighted the use of the 9/11 events by the U.S. government to pursue both greater international political influence and an increase in domestic executive power, seeking to silence political dissent and increase surveillance.12 suggests that legislation may harm specific civil liberties.
-For example, legislation that targets various forms of political protest and puts limitations on organizing political rallies may curtail freedoms of expression and assembly.
-Indeed, the literature reports cases where legislation has harmed or threatened property rights, 14 free speech, 15 freedom of assembly, 16 freedom of movement, 17 and freedom of religion.
-18
+Similarly, Adelman criticized the Canadian government for adopting excessive counterterrorist legislation after 9/11, which breached individuals' rights in favor of security concerns, despite a very low level of risk.
+Others have highlighted the use of the 9/11 events by the U.S. government to pursue both greater international political influence and an increase in domestic executive power, seeking to silence political dissent and increase surveillance.

 Studies in other Western countries (e.g., Spain, Italy, France, and Australia) and in the developing world (e.g., Turkey, India, China, and Morocco) similarly concluded that counterterrorist legislation has harmed states' respect for civil liberties.
-13 Much of this research
+Much of this research suggests that legislation may harm specific civil liberties.
+For example, legislation that targets various forms of political protest and puts limitations on organizing political rallies may curtail freedoms of expression and assembly.
+Indeed, the literature reports cases where legislation has harmed or threatened property rights, free speech, freedom of assembly, freedom of movement, and freedom of religion.

 While the majority of this empirical research views legislation as harmful to states' respect for civil liberties, a few case studies have indeed suggested that the two can be unrelated.
-Epifanio, 19 for example, claims that while legislation has been harmful for civil liberties in the United States and the United Kingdom, other countries, such as Canada and Switzerland and the Scandinavians were able to pass laws without curtailing liberties.
-Alonso and Reinares20 offer a similar argument for the case of Spain.
-Whitaker21 notes that more repressive states such as Russia, Egypt, Malaysia, or Syria hardly need formal legislation to take advantage of regional or global climates (such as the "War on Terror" in the new millennium) that support or allow the abuse of civil liberties.
+Epifanio, for example, claims that while legislation has been harmful for civil liberties in the United States and the United Kingdom, other countries, such as Canada and Switzerland and the Scandinavians were able to pass laws without curtailing liberties.
+Alonso and Reinares offer a similar argument for the case of Spain.
+Whitaker notes that more repressive states such as Russia, Egypt, Malaysia, or Syria hardly need formal legislation to take advantage of regional or global climates (such as the "War on Terror" in the new millennium) that support or allow the abuse of civil liberties.